bessey/bt-elixir/README.md

 - Send requests for blocks
 - Respect choke / unchoke
 - Respect interested / not interested
-- Save downloaded blocks to disk
+- Save downloaded pieces to disk
 - Dropped / timeout connection recovery
 - Get working as a script
 - Rearchitect focussing on one piece per peer

 ## To Do

-- Move peer assignment from pull to push
 - Store pieces in ETS / DETS / Mnesia
 - Listen for incoming connections
 - Send bitfield message on connection